 Behaviour is regarded as antisocial when it affects your peace, comfort or privacy.

-Department of Housing categories antisocial into three levels:
+The Department of Housing categories antisocial behaviour into three levels:

 Minor antisocial behaviour is behaviour which includes activities that could reasonably occur, on occasion, in your normal daily routine.
 This kind of behaviour may cause a low level of nuisance to your neighbours.
 Examples include:

 Moderate antisocial behaviour involves activities or behaviour that is more abusive in nature, or impacts on the health and safety of others.
 Examples include: